 You should not shave or use lotions after your session to avoid irritation.

 Avoid sun exposure.
 This is important because UV rays may irritate and cause skin discoloration.
-I would avoid prolonged sun exposure 10 days before and two weeks after treatment.
+I would avoid prolonged sun exposure ten days before and two weeks after treatment.
 Also, I applied sunscreen on the exposed areas daily if I had to go out.
 I went to the beach one month after my last session in 2022.

 TIP!
 There are two things you can do in this case: